 Cable did rise up to my first entry point at 1.5650 (twice), but it either didn’t trigger my orders or barely missed the retest.
 And yesterday, we got testimony on inflation and the economy from members of the BOE’s Monetary Policy Committee, which produced negative comments from governor Mervyn King.
 Yet we saw a muted reaction and no strong drop in the Pound.

 That may be it for me on swing trades at the moment, but I am keeping my eye out for some quick day trades before the end of the week.
-Stay tuned for my market observations and ideas by following me on Twitter and Facebook.
+Stay tuned for my market observations and ideas.
 Thanks and good luck!

 Trade Idea: 2012-06-26 04:05 ET

-So, we have intersecting previous areas of interest that lends me to think that the probability of drawing traders is probably better than average.
+So, we have intersecting previous areas of interest that lead me to think that the probability of drawing traders is probably better than average.

 Fundamentally, I’m basing my short bias on an excellent article written this past weekend by Forexgump.
 Last week, we learned 3 Important Things about the UK: